Disability-adjusted life year: Economic applications

-The methodology is not an economic measure.
-It measures how much healthy life is lost.
-It does not assign a monetary value to any person or condition, and it does not measure how much productive work or money is lost as a result of death and disease.
+The methodology is not a direct economic measure, in that it does not assign a monetary value to any person or condition, and does not measure how much productive work or money is lost as a result of death and disease.

 However, HALYs, including DALYs and QALYs, are especially useful in guiding the allocation of health resources as they provide a common numerator, allowing for the expression of utility in terms of dollar/DALY, or dollar/QALY.
 For example, in Gambia, provision of the pneumococcal conjugate vaccine costs $670 per DALY saved.
-This number can then be compared to other treatments for other diseases, to determine whether investing resources in preventing or treating a different disease would be more efficient in terms of overall health.
+DALYs can also be used to estimate the 'value of lost welfare' (VLW) as a dollar amount when combined with data on the maximum cost individuals are willing to pay to prevent death, such as multiplying age-specific DALYs by the willingness to pay at that age, summing the values to give the VLW of the total population.
+For example, the total economic value lost due to stroke was estimated to amount to $2 trillion globally in 2019.
+These numbers can be compared to other treatments for other diseases, to determine whether investing resources in preventing or treating a different disease would be more efficient in terms of overall health.

 Examples

-Schizophrenia has a 0.53 weighting and a broken femur a 0.37 weighting in the latest WHO weightings.